dreamgrove/dreamgrove/content/guardian/guide/utility.md

 ---
-title: "Utility"
+title: "Utility Spells"
-date: 2018-01-22
+date: 2018-06-02
 authors: ['Macrologia', 'Faide']
 published: false
-showModified: true
+showOnFrontpage: false
-series: ["Guardian Guide"]
+weight: 4
 ---

 {{< spell 106839 "Skull Bash" >}} – your basic interrupt.
 Can be used from slightly-further-than-melee-range away from the target (and more, if using {{< spell 197632 "Balance Affinity" >}}).